Carlos Chagas, Minas Gerais

 Carlos Chagas is a Brazilian municipality located in the northeast of the state of Minas Gerais.
-Its population as of 2020 was 18,674 living in a total area of 3,199 km².
-The city belongs to the statistical mesoregion of Vale do Mucuri and to the statistical microregion of Nanuque.
-It became a municipality in 1938.
+Its population as of 2020 was 18,674 living in a total area of 3,199 km2.
+The city is part of the Immediate Geographic Region of Teófilo Otoni.
+It became a municipality in 1938, and is named for Carlos Chagas, a Brazilian natural scientist.

+Geography

 Carlos Chagas is located at an elevation of 157 meters in the Rio Mucuri valley.
 It is just north of highway BR-418.
 The nearest major population center is Teófilo Otoni.

 The distance to Teófilo Otoni is 107 km; and the distance to the state capital, Belo Horizonte, is 409 km.
 Neighboring municipalities are: Crisólita and Umburatiba (N); Nanuque and the state of Bahia (E); Ataleia, Nanuque and Ouro Verde de Minas (S); and Teófilo Otoni and Pavão, (W).